mounaiban/slowcomb/README.rst

     modification of ``ChainSequences``

-* ``FilteredSNOBSequence``, same number of bits, but with the ability to set specific bits to always stay on or off.
+* ``FilteredSNOBSequence``, same number of bits, but with the ability to set specific bits to stay on or off.

 * Testing: even more unit tests, detailed performance tests.